nf-core/website/markdown/usage/installation.md

 ## Pipeline configuration
-By default, the pipeline loads a basic server configuration:
+By default, the pipeline loads a basic resource configuration:
 ```bash
 process {